wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/load_imbalance.md

 **[A.2.p2.5]** A 5-task program runs optimally (i.e., it's the best it can possibly do) in 10 seconds on a 2-core computer.
 Tasks 1 to 4 run in 2s, 4s, 3s, and 5s, respectively.
 Is it possible that Task 5 runs in 7s?
+Show your work and reasoning.
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>